 Create a contemporary feel with interesting rails.
 In keeping with the long, straight lines and tightly clipped formality of the rest of the landscape, this fence uses horizontal wood rails strengthened by diagonal boards in a triangular pattern.
 Attach wire mesh to the inside of your fence to keep out unwelcome critters.

 A classic white picket fence makes a charming addition to any garden, especially when paired with a matching arbor and gate.
-A low fence such as this gives definition to the space, but still allows unobstructed views.
+A low fence gives definition to an area but still allows unobstructed views.
 A pathway and arbor beckon further exploration.